AlessioSal98/Artificial-Intelligence-and-Robotics-Projects/README.md

-# Sapienza University Projects
+# Artificial Intelligence and Robotics Projects
-Contains references to all my projects developed at Sapienza University of Rome
+Contains references to all my projects developed during my Artificial Intelligence and Robotics master degree at Sapienza University of Rome

 ## Vision and Perception
 https://github.com/AlessioSal98/VisionPerceptionProject